ABuljko/nitrokey-documentation/source/components/nitrokeys/features/fido2/ssh.rst

 2. Open a terminal and create your SSH key.
 Replace ``"your_comment"`` with a label to identify it (e.g., "Nitrokey GitLab").
    By default, the key is a non-resident key, meaning a local key handle is stored in ``~/.ssh/`` while the private key remains securely on the Nitrokey.
    Use the ``-O resident`` option if you want the key to be portable across systems.
+   For a more detailed explanation of the difference  between resident and non-resident keys, check out our :ref:`FAQ section <fido2-resident-vs-nonresident>`.

    .. code-block:: shell-session